senoldogann/ai-chat-template/README.md

 ### LLM Provider Configuration

-You can configure providers in two ways:

-#### 1. UI Configuration (Recommended)

-Configure providers directly in the UI:
-1. Click on the provider name in the top bar
-2. Select "Configure Provider"
-3. Enter your API key and settings
-4. Click "Save"

-Your settings will be saved to your browser's local storage and persist across page refreshes.

-#### 2. Environment Variables (Optional - for Default Values)
+**All API keys must be configured in the `.env` file.** UI configuration is not available.

-If you want to set default values for all users, add provider configuration to your `.env` file:
+Add provider configuration to your `.env` file:

 ```env
 # Provider selection